Sinister Six: Amazing Spider-Man series

 In December 2013, Sony announced two spin-offs of The Amazing Spider-Man franchise, The Sinister Six and Venom, with Drew Goddard attached to write and direct the former.
 Throughout the live-action film The Amazing Spider-Man 2, a line-up for the team was teased.
-During the end credits, weapons and technology belonging to Rhino, Vulture, Doctor Octopus, Mysterio, and Kraven the Hunter were revealed, confirming them as members, with the Green Goblin serving as the leader.
+During the end credits, weapons and technology belonging to the Rhino, the Vulture, Doctor Octopus, Mysterio, and Kraven the Hunter were revealed, confirming them as members, with the Green Goblin serving as the leader.
 However, this line-up is left to be debated as Goddard stated he wanted to adopt a more classic adaptation of the group which would have included Sandman and Doc Ock as the leader.
 The film was said to be a redemption story for the characters, and would probably not feature Spider-Man.
 As the Sinister Six's original goal, however, was to kill him, there would seem to be a chance that he would appear.
 The film was originally scheduled for release on November 11, 2016.
 However, following the announcement in February 2015 of a new Spider-Man franchise with Marvel Studios, the spin-offs were postponed and eventually canceled.